kyle-lt/microservice-kafka/README.md

 - Docker Compose

 ### Steps to Build
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine, and change into the root directory (`microservice-kafka`).
-2. Change into the *second* `microservices-kafka` directory, e.g., `~/Projects/microservices-kafka/microservices-kafka`
+2. Change into the *second* `microservice-kafka` directory, e.g., `~/Projects/microservice-kafka/microservice-kafka`
 3. Using the provided `mvnw` binary, build the project (and skip the tests :) )
 ```bash
 $ ./mvnw clean package -DskipTests
 ```
-4. Change into the `microservices-kafka/docker` directory, and copy the `.env_public` file to a file named `.env` file in the root project directory, and configure appropriately.
+4. Change into the `docker` directory (which is located in the root project directory), and copy the `.env_public` file to a file named `.env`, and configure appropriately.

    > __IMPORTANT:__ Detailed information regarding `.env` file can be found [below](###-.env-File).
 This __MUST__ be done for this project to work!
 4. Uncomment the build directives for the `apache`, `postgres`, `order`, `shipping`, and `invoicing` services in `docker-compose.yml`.